Welcome to the Department of Communication Internship Program.

 How do I evaluate an intern?

-One of the most critical contributions from the employer is the evaluation that the on-site job supervisor completes on the student intern at the end of his or her internship.
-The evaluation form is provided by us.
-You may also have your own evaluation forms and you may use these in addition to the one we provide.
+- One of the most critical contributions from the employer is the evaluation that the on-site job supervisor completes on the student intern at midterm and at the end of his or her internship.
+The Internship Program provides the evaluation forms.
 Since the internship is a work assignment, a student’s grade is largely determined by how the student performs in the workplace; that's why the evaluation process is critical.
-The supervisor's contact information is also required on the form, in case there are questions from the faculty member about the evaluation.
+The supervisor's contact information is also required on the form, in case there are questions from the faculty member regarding the evaluation.

 What if I still have questions?